LAST-THU/LAST-THU.GitHub.io/about.md

 title: About
 ---

-**Not Pure Poole** is a simple, beautiful, and powerful Jekyll theme for blogs.
-It is built on [Poole](https://github.com/poole/poole) and [Pure](https://purecss.io/).
+**LAST** is a laboratory which is committed to turbulence simulation.
+LAST is located at Department of Mechanical Engineering, Tsinghua University, China.

-For more information about Not Pure Poole, please browse the [README](https://github.com/vszhub/not-pure-poole) file.
+For more information about Not LAST, please contact us: [last-official@163.com](last-official@163.com).